spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/1-getting-started/1-stream.md

 2. Click the **Create Stream(s)** button.

-    The screen changes to the following image: **TODO Update image, old time | log image**
+    The screen changes to the following image:

     ![Create Stream Page](images/dataflow-stream-create-start.png)